space-pagan/UMSL5320P3/README.md

-# UMSL5320P3
+# P3
-Project 3 of Genetic Algs at UMSL, written by Zoya Samsonov on April 30, 2019.
+Project 3 of [REDACTED], written by Zoya Samsonov on April 30, 2019.

 By default, this project tries to solve the 1-0 Knapsack problem with the following parameters (W=50):